lorikayman/RebisTheory/src/lib/rebis_theory.md

   Rebis Theory <span class="energy">🜔</span>
 </h1>

 Spiral Knights had prooved to captivate as a setting and a story.
-Yet, it contains a distinct potential for expansive worldbuilding.
+Yet, it contains a distinct potential for expansive worldbuilding and interpretation of offered narratives.

 By acknowledging this potential we aim to present a set of _narrative devices and tropes_ and a _system of symbols_ the setting utilizes to construct an immersive and believable experience of a fictional universe.